 Most of the studios are on the upper floor, with a window into the corridor and natural light through the facade.
 Each studio is different in size, form and color.

-The spiral staircase, located near the entrance, divide the two
+The spiral staircase, located near the entrance, divide the two ramps inside the

 building.
 The expansive black, sloping ramp that cuts across the building, and the narrow ramp descending to the lower theater entrance.
 The staircase and balustrade concrete was left rough before painting, giving the appearance of black coal.
 Swirling wood handrails, bendy wood, are used everywhere.

-The shadow images of the dancers play an active part of Laban's
+The shadow images of the dancers play an active part of Laban’s architectural

 identity.
 By day, the regular activities of Laban, training, rehearsals, research and workshops, are semi-visible through the walls from the outside.
 By night, Laban acts as a coloured lantern or beacon, radiating light out onto the surrounding area and along Deptford Creek.